StellifySoftware/stellify/README.md

 ![enter image description here](https://stellifysoftware.s3.eu-west-2.amazonaws.com/stellisoftyellow.svg)

-The primary aim of Stellify is to take the constituent parts that make up a webpage out of template files and into a database.
-You may point out that, with the exception of static site generators, all websites to some degree are constructed from database queries however, in practice this tends to be a piecemeal approach whereby data is identified as needing to be "dynamic" and then steps are taken to store this data as a field in a database table.
-This field is retrieved when needed for inclusion in HTML markup.
-The best way to illustrate the different approach taken by Stellify is to map out exactly what it does differently so that you can make your own comparisons and draw your own conclusions.
+ With the exception of static site generators, websites are to varying degrees, constructed from database queries.
+In practice, this tends to be take the form of a piecemeal approach whereby data is identified as needing to be "dynamic" and then steps are taken to store this data as a field in a database table.
+Records are then retrieved when needed for inclusion in HTML markup that exists in (many) templates.
+The aim of Stellify is to take a different approach, one that involves storing *all* the data required to define a page in a database.
+How does it do this?
+Well the best way to illustrate the different approach taken by Stellify is to answer that very question, so let's do that.

 ### Defining elements as objects